Washington State Assessments of Student Learning

 (in short, state testing)

 When is the required state testing this year?

-Like the WASL, the MSP assesses how well students have mastered the state expectations for student learning.
-Students in all three grades will be tested in reading and math.
-Fourth graders will also have a writing test,and fifith graders will have a science test.
+Like the MSP, the Smarter Balanced test assesses how well students have mastered the state expectations for student learning.
+Students in all three grades will be tested in math and English language arts,and fifith graders will take the science portion of the MSP.

 How Can I Learn More about State Testing?

-The Office of the Superintendent of Public Instruction (OSPI) has a website that can answer many of your questions about the MSP.
+The Office of the Superintendent of Public Instruction (OSPI) has a website that can answer many of your questions about the MSP and the Smarter Balanced Assessment.
 To connect to that site, click on the following link: http://www.k12.wa.us/assessment.